 Nicolas holds degrees from Michigan State University, and the University of North Carolina School of the Arts.
 His past teachers include Joe Lulloff, Taimur Sullivan, and Zach Shemon.
 He was fortunate to continue his studies at the keyboard until age 21 with Minsoo Sohn and Dr. Derek Polischuk at Michigan State University.
 He is currently ABD at the University of Missouri – Kansas City, where he will be completing his DMA degree in saxophone performance and a MM degree in music theory.

-Nicolas served as the theory graduate teaching assistant in theory at UMKC in 2016 -2017.
-His teaching was recognized with the Nicolas’ scholarly work in music theory analyzes the influence Hardanger folk music on Edward Grieg’s piano work Slåtter, op.72.
+Nicolas’ recent scholarly work in music theory analyzes the influence Hardanger folk music on Edward Grieg’s piano work Slåtter, op.72.
 He has also written about Jean-Claude Risset’s works for saxophone and fixed media.
-At the 2018 meeting of the North American Saxophone Alliance, Nicolas lectured on velopharyngeal insufficiency, a physical condition that effects some wind players.
+He regularly appears at conferences in the USA to perform and share his research.